diwashrestha/diwashrestha/content/posts/Statistics_R.md

 ### Measures of variability

-Measure of variability are the measures of the spread of the data.
+Measures of variability is the measures of the spread of the data.
 It can be range ,interquartile range, variance, standard deviation.

 ### Range

-Range is the difference between the largest and smallest points in the data. range() function is used to find the range in R.
+Range is the difference between the largest and smallest points in the data. **range()** function is used to find the range in R.

 ```R
 range(mtcars$disp)